natealcedo/dotfiles/README.md

 2. Run PlugInstall in Vim
 3. Run npm install on tern for vim (this is for autocompletion)
 4. Ensure that python dependencies are installd as well (https://github.com/Valloric/YouCompleteMe/) (Basically just follow the instructions from the documentation.)
-5. Install eslint globally along with 'npm i -g estraverse estraverse-fb eslint-plugin-react babel-eslint' for syntax linting capabilities (This is for syntax linting)
+5. Install eslint globally along
 6. Install Powerline Fonts for vim 'https://github.com/powerline/fonts'
+7. When starting a new project, make an eslintrc file and either soft link the eslintrc file to its json counterpart or just rename the json file to eslintrc

 ## Make bash look good with base16-shell